outpaddling/desktop-installer/rock64.md

 1. Insert microSD into slot or adapter

-2. Find out what device name FreeBSD has assigned to it, e.g. /dev/da0:
+2. Find out what device name has been assigned to it, e.g. /dev/da0:

 ```dmesg```